codesnish/codesnish/README.md

 - 👋 Hi, I’m @codesnish
-- 👀 I’m interested in SOC Emulation, Kernel Developement & Linux Device Drivers
+- 👀 I’m interested in SOC Emulation, Linux Device Drivers, ML compilers & RTL Verification
 - 🌱 I’m currently learning how to build a Virtual Platform
 - 💞️ I’m looking to collaborate on open source C/C++ projects
 - 📫 You can reach me at codesnish@gmail.com